 Do you have questions about your paycheck?
 Please see the frequently asked questions below.
-If you have additional questions, please contact your Payroll Representative.
+If you have additional questions, please contact Your HR Representatives.

 - What do I do if I didn't receive my paycheck?